manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-11-13-scalable-heroku-worker-for-sidekiq.markdown

 ### Adding required ENV variables

 The gem requires two enviroment variables to be set on your Heroku application.
-The `HEROKU_API_KEY` is required to perform creating and removeing a Heroku Worker and the `HEROKU_APP` to know on which application it has to create/destroy the Worker on.
+The `HEROKU_API_KEY` is required to perform creating and removing a Heroku worker dyno and the `HEROKU_APP` to know on which application it has to create/destroy the worker dyno on.

 ``` bash
 # API KEY can be found on https://dashboard.heroku.com/account